-Before using the 718e climber, you need to adjust the resistance level.
+CAUTION: Do not adjust the resistance cylinders after extended continuous use because they can heat up to the point of being uncomfortable to touch.
+Before using your climber, you need to adjust the resistance level.
 Resistance, which is related to your body weight and your step height during the workout, determines your cadence (the number of steps you can take per minute).
 The relationship between body weight, step height, and cadence determines how hard you work during a session.

-Understanding the principles covered in General Aerobic Training Information starting on page 23 will help you select the appropriate resistance for your fitness level and personal fitness goals.
-To achieve your goals, it is important to use a resistance that allows your heart rate to reach your training zone (see Diagram 24 on page 24) and then maintains that rate for the desired length of time-while you maintain a step height between 4 to 8 inches.
+Understanding the principles covered in General Aerobic Training Information starting on page 24 will help you select the appropriate resistance for your fitness level and personal fitness goals.
+To achieve your goals, it is important to use a resistance that allows your heart rate to reach your training zone (see Diagram 26 on page 25) and then maintains that rate for the desired length of time-while you maintain a step height between 4 to 8 inches.
 (For information about your training zone, see How Hard Should I Exercise? in General Aerobic Training Information.)